-Switchblade is a crime fiction print anthology featuring authors writing in the hardboiled/noir genre, and nothing else.
-So think Richard Stark, Ross MacDonald, Jim Thompson, Ken Bruen, James Ellroy, Lawrence Block, Iceberg Slim, Max Allan Collins, Christa Faust. (just to name a few) We don’t do cozies.
+Switchblade is a no-limit outlaw fiction print anthology featuring authors writing in the hardboiled/noir genre, and nothing else.
+So think Richard Stark, Ross MacDonald, Jim Thompson, Don Winslow, Ken Bruen, James Ellroy, Lawrence Block, Iceberg Slim, Max Allan Collins, Christa Faust. (just to name a few) We don’t do cozies.
 We don’t do procedurals.
 We’re not a literary magazine, and we don’t do other genres.
 That said, we will consider noir/crime fiction ranging from the early twentieth century up to present day.
 Aside from that, we are a no limit hardboiled fiction journal—we publish the kind of stories no one else will consider.
 Back in the day there was a Nynex yellow pages ad campaign that went like this: if it’s out there, it’s in here—that’s how we feel.
 The world is filled with deviance, and good hardboiled fiction reflects that.
 We like strong characters, and good story telling, and we will not reject anyone based on mainstream morality.
 Amoral protagonists are encouraged.
 We will not however, publish masturbation fodder for masochistic pedophiles.
 We’re not interested in torture-porn erotica.
 But if you’ve got a deplorable protagonist, and there’s a good story—we’ll print it.

 Content.
 Rural noir is fine (very popular right now) but we love urban noir too.
 Urban being the setting.(not a reference to the racial demographic--any racial demographic is fine) We do mob stories.
 And not just Russian mob stories.
 Got a tight piece of fiction about the Sicilian mob in Jersey—we’ll look at it.
 Anyone who thinks the Italian Mafia (LCN) in America evaporated into thin air after the John Gotti trial, hasn’t spent any time in Philadelphia.
 That said—if it reads like a Sopranos script or Goodfellas fan fiction, it’s going right into the trash bin.
 Make it original.
 If I open up a story about an Irish mob guy from Chuckytown (Charlestown), and his name is Blackey—it better be one hell of a story.

 Just like the other guys, we’re not interested in clichés.
 Serial killers are boring to me.
 Heist plots are also going to be a tough sell.
 We like Michael Mann’s “Heat”, and Stanley Kubrick’s “The Killing” as much as the next guy, but as I’ve stated, we’re looking for originality, first and foremost.
 We love suspense.
 We like tension, and we like tightly written, gritty fiction with a twist (or two).
 If you really want to know what we're all about, and to see what kind of stories end up in the pages of Switchblade, do yourself a favor and pick up a copy of our latest issue.
-For $6.96 it's a real steal.
+For $7.99 it's a real steal.

 Formatting.
 Our motto is quick and dirty: we’re looking for short fiction: 2,000 to 4,500 words.
 We’re also seeking flash fiction with a maximum of 1,000 words.
 Please put “fiction submission” and the title of the story in the subject line.
 Include a cover letter in the body of the email as well as a brief (100 word max)third-person biography.